zendesk/almita-dataset/README.md

 ## Citation

-When using ALMITA, please cite its original paper:
+When using Zendesk ALMA (or ALMITA dataset as per the paper), please cite its original paper:

 ```bibtex
 @misc{almita2024,